The anti-spherical category: The categories , and

 \subsection{$_Q \NC$: a localization of $\NC$.}

-We will see in this section that a certain localized version of $\NC$ is as simple as it can be.
-Thus the situation is optimal for $\NC$, as we knew that it is for $\HC$ (see \cite{EW}).
+We will see in this section that a certain localized version of $\NC$ is very simple.
+Thus the situation for $\NC$ is similar (in terms of simplicity) to that of $\HC$ (see \cite{EW}).
+This result was unexpected (at least to the authors).